samkristoff/chaos/php/readme.txt

-This folder contains web services for public use.
+This folder contains php code for internal use.